resgar/notify/README.md

 # Notify

-Notify uses Queue to store messages.
-The notifier module monitors the queue and sends the messages to the url at specified intervals.
-The notifier is run in a separate thread.
-The program also creates threads for entering data and executing http requests so as not to disturb the main routine of the program.
+This library implements a client, which sends signals to the configured server.
+It uses Queue to store messages.
+It monitors the queue and sends the messages to the url at specified intervals.

 ## Requirements
 * Ruby >= 3.1.x